radman/notification_system/README.md

 1. add configuration class for things like mailer
 2. update this README
-3. rename plugin!
-4. notifications should be associated to events (the association should be optional)
+3. notifications should be associated to events (the association should be optional)
-5. new spec: pending cannot include notifications that have already been sent
+4. new spec: pending cannot include notifications that have already been sent

 Installation
 ------------